ktafakkori/feloopy/README.md

 ## News

-🎉 _Version 0.2.31 is out: Added new functionalities for convex and constraint optimization!_ 🎉
+🎉 _Version 0.2.4 is out: Added new functionalities!_ 🎉

 🎉 _The next version would focus on more facilities_ 🎉